JPvRiel/docker-rsyslog/README.md

 - Backticks string constants to use shell commands (as of v8.33 with an enhanced `echo` in v8.37).
   - E.g. `` `echo $VARNAME` ``
   - See: [String Constants](https://www.rsyslog.com/doc/master/rainerscript/constant_strings.html#string-constants)

+### Kafka module support on RHEL

+See: [RHEL 8 OS family error creating kafka handle and thread](https://github.com/rsyslog/rsyslog/issues/4966).
+Unfortunately `8.2208.0` was the last version to run correctly on a RHEL 7 based distro and I've been unable to get kafka modules working on RHEL 8 based distros.
+In future, it's possibly better to switch to Ubuntu or Debian as a base.

 ## Status